Some scout troops and camps have a blanket ban of sheath knives. I think that’s a bad idea and here’s why.

-Long story short: After a lot of testing and research, we chose the Mora 840 Companion as the best beginner knife for scouts.
-It offered low price, great blade steel, and ergonomic handle.
-We got a big discount because we bought in bulk.
+Summary: Long story short: After a lot of testing and research, we choose the Mora 840 Companion as the best beginner knife for scouts.
+It offers low price, great blade steel, and ergonomic handle.
+We get a big discount because we buy in bulk.

-The troop bought 40 and sold them to the scouts for $8 each.
+The troop bought 40 a few years back and sold them to the scouts for $8 each.
 This year, the troop got another 50, at a cost of $10 each to the scouts.

-The Moras are cheap, reliable and safe.
+The Mora is cheap, reliable and safe.
 The troop has figured out a way to modify the sheaths so they’re even safer.